-185. ABC Company made a \$2,500 payment on account, to satisfy a previously recorded account payable.
-Set up the necessary T-accounts below and show how this transaction would be recorded directly in those accounts.
+192. ABC Company made a \$2,500 payment on account, to satisfy a previously recorded account payable.
+Set up the necessary T-accounts below by entering appropriate account names, and show how this transaction would be recorded directly in those accounts.